 This means you don’t need a GVWR if your vehicle is under 26,000 pounds.

-- If a vehicle towing another vehicle doesn’t excess 10,000 pounds
+- If a vehicle towing another vehicle doesn’t exceed 10,000 pounds.

 There’s also a C CDL, but this one is only for carrying special cargoes, and you don’t need C CDL to drive box trucks.